Group Policies: Apply User Permissions to Groups of Users

 Click Save Policy to put the policy into effect.

-Additionally, you can export a group policy from one site and import those permissions into a policy on another site.
+You can export a group policy from one site and import those permissions into a policy on another site.
 Edit the policy you wish to export and scroll to the bottom of the page.
 Click Export Policy and save the file.

 Note: When exporting a group policy, only the policy name, account settings, and permissions are exported.
-Policy members, support team memberships, and Jumpoint memberships are not included in the export.
+Policy members, team memberships, and Jumpoint memberships are not included in the export.

-You may now import those policy settings to any other Bomgar site that supports group policy import.
+You may import exported group policy settings to any other Bomgar site that supports group policy import.
 Create a new group policy or edit an exiting policy whose permissions you wish to overwrite, and scroll to the bottom of the page.
 Browse to the policy file and then click Import Policy.
 Once the policy file is uploaded, the page will refresh, allowing you to make modifications; click Save Policy to put the group policy into effect.

-Note: Importing a policy file to an existing group policy will overwrite any previously defined permissions, with the exception of policy members, support team memberships, and Jumpoint memberships.
+Note: Importing a policy file to an existing group policy will overwrite any previously defined permissions, with the exception of policy members, team memberships, and Jumpoint memberships.